averkoc/tools/hash1.md

 ### File integrity verification
 Here are some reasons why you should check the integrity of downloaded files
 1. to verify that a file is not corrupted during download
-2. verify that you have uncompromized file (one that is not altered by some third party)
+2. verify that you have uncompromised file (one that is not altered by some third party)

 To verify that your downloaded ova-files are not corrupted during download, you should compare their checksums (hash-values) against correct one.
 You can do this by issuing command: `certutil -hashfile *.ova sha256` in in your cmd prompt in the directory where you downloaded the ova-files.